lily-mosquitoes/scops_antihelminitics/readme.md

 ## Implementation

-This project is made utilizing the Django framework, as well as Bootstrap for CSS/JS styling and MySQL as the back-end database.
+This project is made utilizing the Django framework, as well as Bootstrap for CSS/JS styling and PostgreSQL as the back-end database.

 ## Availability